 What kind of industry do you want to work in?

 As you can see, you have a pool to choose from.
 And certainly, diving into each one of them would just allow going shallow and slow.
 Hence, see whether you like to capture wedding images, or do you like going into jungles to capture rare shoots.

 Do you like capturing pre-planned photo shoots for products, couples, or fashion shows, or do you like, going to random capturing candids, streets, nature, etc?

 The options are endless, but focusing on one would give a clear path to grow your photography business.

 While you are choosing your niche, you may also keep in mind what are the skill sets that you have by your sleeves.
 It wouldn’t and shouldn’t affect the desire for the niche as any required skill can be learned, but while beginning this journey, knowing your very own strengths and polishing them would get the required pace in your career.

 So ask yourself, whether you are good with portraits or are you good with macro shots.
-Are you good with daylight photography or the night photography or the studio shoot?
+Are you good with daylight photography or night photography or studio shooting?